ibrahiem96/slybot/README.md

 1. Python 2.7

 ##### Configuration
+**NOTE: Steps 2-3 are not necessary if you are using the bitbucket repository**
 1. Clone the repo and go inside the slython-api directory
 2. In **settings.py** replace the value for API_TOKEN with the value for your bot token.
 If you need help creating a bot and its token, [use this guide](https://imperiallabs.github.io/quick_landing.html#get-a-key).
 3. Replace the value for WEB_HOOK with your slackbot webhook url (this is also in **settings.py**).
 If you need assistance